Are you receiving your “Credits” on your life insurance application 2016?

 Often times when someone applies for life insurance everything will be good except for one finding.
 Whether you are just a little over the build chart for your height, or have elevated blood pressure or cholesterol or one of your parents had heart disease at an early age.
 This finding will unfortunately put you into a different rating class and will raise your premiums.
 This can be prevented by applying with certain companies.
-For example, American General Life (AIG) allows applicants ages 41-70 one class Preferred upgrade or one Substandard class (Table rated) improvement if they meet 4 of the 16 reference points on their Healthy Credits Program.
+For example, American General Life (AIG) allows applicants ages 41-70 one class Preferred upgrade or one Substandard class (Table rated) improvement if they meet 4 of the 16 reference points on their Healthy Credits Program in 2016.
 The 16 reference points are as follows:

 1. Normal stress EKG, thallium, stress echo, Sestamibi, MUGA, EBCT, or other Perfusion or imaging test

 3. Hemoglobin A1C< 5.5

 4. APS documented daily rigorous aerobic exercise and the physical measurements to substantiate